ardywibowo/randy/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a 1st year PhD student in the Biomedical & Genomic Signal Processing (GSP) Lab in Texas A&M University’s Electrical and Computer Engineering Department.
-I am working with Professor Xiaoning Qian.
-My current interests are in time series data analysis, prediction, control, and intervention using graphical models.
+I am a PhD candidate in the Biomedical & Genomic Signal Processing (GSP) Lab in Texas A&M University’s Electrical and Computer Engineering Department, with Professor Xiaoning Qian as my advisor.
+My current interests are in uncertainty quantification in machine learning, with applications to time-series prediction, computer vision, energy efficient ML, anomaly detection, deep model compression, and healthcare.

-In time series modeling, I aim to develop interpretable models through structure learning/temporal clustering.
-I am interested in modeling dynamic systems more precisely through non-Markovian transition dynamics.
-In control and intervention, I aim to develop more personalized and reliable health intervention strategies through behavioral modeling by borrowing ideas from game theory and robust optimization.

 Awesome posts are tagged awesome.
 Stay tuned :).